|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the New York income tax brackets|

-- The New York tax brackets on this page were last updated from the New York Department of Taxation and Finance in November, 2012.
+- The New York tax brackets on this page were last updated from the New York Department of Revenue in November, 2012.
 Please contact us if any of our New York tax data is incorrect or out of date.

-- New York tax return forms and the latest tax tables are available from the Department of Taxation and Finance.
+- New York tax return forms are available from the TaxFormFinder.org or the New York Department of Revenue.

 - The income tax estimator tool is provided by Tax-Rates.org.